Best Croatia Hiking and Trekking Activities (Complete Guide)

 Climatic influences from the Adriatic Sea penetrating from the nearby Kvarner bay and the continental influences penetrating through the Kupa valley play a significant role in determining the specific climate of the NP “Risnjak” with pleasantly warm summers and an average temperature up to 20°C, rainy springs and falls and long, cold snowy winters.
 At the Risnjak mountain lodge, snow retains for full five months.

-The main entrance to Risnjak National Park is 1 Km west of the village of Crni Lug (see the map) and it provides a wide range of Croatia hiking opportunities with many paths and trails.
+The main entrance to Risnjak National Park is 1 Km west of the village of Crni Lug (click to see the map on Google) and it provides a wide range of Croatia hiking opportunities with many paths and trails.

 The main interest for hikers is the peak of Veliki Risnjak which is 1.528 meters high.
 From the park’s entrance it takes about 3 hours each way to walk to the top of Veliki Risnjak.
 There is also an educational path called Leski that is a 4.4 Km long circular path.